dpi26/dpi26/README.md

  ⚡Dipti@4#4@⚡
-only this things are used in program..
+only this things are used in program.
 <!--
 **dpi26/dpi26** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.